Forecasting is one of the most important parts of your job as a call centre manager. However, it’s also one of the most difficult things to get right.

 There is no one-size-fits-all method for forecasting call volumes and staffing requirements.
 However, with the right approach, you’ll be able to make much more accurate forecasts, helping you maximise efficiency while avoiding understaffing as much as possible.

-Before we begin: be sure to download our ready-made spreadsheet to use as you learn the forecasting methods discussed below.
+Before we begin: be sure to download our ready-made Excel spreadsheet template to use for the forecasting methods discussed below.